 The base pastry for this recipe comes from a very popular treat on my site for Apple Shortcake, it is absolutely delicious.
 Buttery, crumbly, easy and versatile.
 The simplicity of this shortcrust pastry went beautifully with the strong flavours of the fruit mince.

 To give my recipe a little twist and some more texture I have added both almonds and cashews and a dash of fresh orange zest.
 These additions do not take away from the gorgeous rich deep flavours of the fruit mince, but add some extra elements that bring it all to life!

 I could add orange zest to just about everything, it is one of my favourite flavours, in fact if you wanted something a bit more special again you could always add it to the pastry base!

 Making the pastry is not hard, but you do need to plan ahead a little as the dough needs to chill in the fridge for at least 1 hour.
 But after that you will have a wonderful end product that is so easy to use and handle.
 And for all of you thinking that you can simply buy pre-made cases or ready made pastry, I know I know…..but this way you get to feel so much more virtuous and it tastes SO much better!!

-As I mentioned above I used both Tasti Natural Almonds and Cashews, loved that these were both unsalted so perfect for baking.
-They are always available in the supermarkets so definitely stock up on their gorgeous range this Christmas.
+As I mentioned above I used both almonds and cashews, I loved that these were both unsalted so perfect for baking.
 We use so many of these products in baking and salads.
 Yum!

 And here is the recipe!
 I have amended the original slightly as it includes cream of tartar which not everyone has on hand, but if you do then check out the Apple Shortcake recipe on my blog.